Every day, millions of people rely on the quality and safety of Novo Nordisk products.

 Our Quality Mission is to safeguard patient safety, product quality and compliance with external and internal requirements.

 Our Quality Management System ensures that we adhere to international and local legislation and that safety information is handled in the same way no matter in which country the patient lives.

-Global Safety in Novo Nordisk has a Qualified Person for Pharmacovigilance overseeing that the necessary means for collection and notification of any safety data are in place.
+Global Safety in Novo Nordisk has a pharmacovigilance system in place ensuring that the necessary means for collection and notification of any safety data are in place.

 Internally, a safety committee with members from all relevant functional areas is established prior to any clinical investigation of a new pharmaceutical product or medical device.
 This committee will exist throughout the product or device’s life-cycle.
 It is a multi-disciplinary team providing assessments of safety data, for a pharmaceutical product or medical device in development or on the market.

 Our Quality Management System includes the following process to ensure we continuously assess risks and act upon findings in a timely manner:

 In Novo Nordisk we are committed to patient safety.
 We want to make